 and forms contained within the Proposal Kit helps me organize and accurately bid jobs for clients.
 Using the Proposal Kit is a big timesaver and it limits project creep.
 Necessary upfront planning is covered by the client interview questionnaire, flowcharts and design tools."

-Marketing Tips Building web site is not marketing plan.
+Building a web site is not a marketing plan.
 It is only one resource that should be woven into the entire fabric of the business.
-Marketing starts after site is completed and can be extremely time consuming and costly.
+Marketing starts after a site is completed and can be extremely time consuming and costly.
 Your clients should be made aware at the start that simply creating their site will not generate lots of traffic and will not cause them to be immediately listed in all of the search engines, etc.

 Answering machine/voice mail.
-Front door of business. * Business cards. * Mini CD ROM interactive business cards.
+Front door of business.
+Business cards.
+Mini CD-ROM interactive business cards.

-Are you more likely to purchase day or two after you are paid or day or two before. * Test your marketing copy newsletters and ads constantly using what works and change what does not work.
+Are you more likely to purchase a day or two after you are paid or a day or two before?
+Test your marketing copy, newsletters and ads constantly, using what works and change what does not work.
 Invest smaller amounts of money on small tests before committing to more expensive advertisements.
 Consider spreading your advertising budget over multiple campaigns rather than one quick and expensive shot.

 Study the Internet marketing courses listed in the Appendix of Resources.